rohanr014/Monopoly-JavaFX/doc/plan/PROJECT_PLAN.md

 Make everything flexible!

 **Sprint 1:**
-- Splash screen to start the game VIEW
+- Splash screen to app.controller.Start the game VIEW
-- Ability to start game with certain number of players VIEW
+- Ability to app.controller.Start game with certain number of players VIEW
-- Players start out with certain amount of money (can have limitless bank) DATA/ENGINE
+- Players app.controller.Start out with certain amount of money (can have limitless bank) DATA/ENGINE
 - Players have turns - Engin
-- Engine.Player movement according to two six-sided die
+- app.controller.Engine.Player movement according to two six-sided die
 - Collecting $200 on passing
 - Vanilla set of properties loaded in from .properties file, both ColorProps and SetProps, appear on board DATA/ENGINE
 - Ownership of/option to buy properties and transfer of funds from one player to another upon landing on a property